Registration for Securing the “Blessings of Liberty”: The U.S. Constitution online course closes on Monday, November 11!

 • “Life, liberty, and the pursuit of happiness,” and the right of the People to “alter or abolish” their government — the famous words of the Declaration of Independence — lay the foundations of our constitutional democracy.
 In this course, Danielle Allen draws on her teaching and writing about the Declaration to explore how the document took shape and what guiding principles we can find in it for our own lives today.
 Following the Educating for American Democracy Roadmap, participants will work together to interpret the Declaration’s arguments for freedom and equality and its religious appeals.
 Participants will also consider later efforts to bring the United States closer to the ideals of the Declaration and to realize its vision of equality and liberty.

-October 7 - November 7 | Register by October 1
+October 7 - November 7

 Live instruction: October 9 and November 7; 7-9 PM ET (view the full course schedule)